conan-io/docs/tutorial/creating_packages/define_package_information.rst

     ...

-As you can see, we are setting the output name for the library depending if we are building the library as static (*hello-static*) or shared (*hello-shared*).
+As you can see, we are setting the output name for the library depending on if we are building the library as static (*hello-static*) or shared (*hello-shared*).
 Now let's see how to translate these changes to the Conan recipe.